IdahoEv/cowboy-elixir-example/README.md

 Cowboy Elixir Example
 ===================

 Examples of using the [Cowboy web server](http://ninenines.eu/docs/) with [Elixir](http://elixir-lang.org/).
-I wrote these because the only other good example I could find was out of date - it had been written before [Hex](http://hex.pm) became a thing, and didn't work with current versions of Elixir.
+I wrote these because I personally found the documenation for Cowboy to be inscrutable and difficult, and all the up-to-date examples were in Erlang, rather than Elixir.
+My goal here is to show simple usage of the main features of Cowboy, with plenty of documentation, to save others the time I spent puzzling this out.

 This one is tested to work with:
 * Elixir 1.3.x, 1.2.x, 1.0.x, and  0.15.1 (with edit to dependencies)